134 miles coast to coast

 Length: 8.5 miles, 13.6 kmFalkirk is home to a bustling pedestrianised town centre and hosts the Falkirk Wheel and The Helix, two of Scotland’s most well-known tourist attractions.

-Length: 14 miles, 22.4 kmLeaving Linlithgow you travel through some wonderfully rural countryside.
-The Fisherrow walk gives you superb views and was used by wives of fishermen travelling between Bo'ness and Linlithgow to sell their catches.
-If you fancy cruising the route, try hiring an electric bike in Linlithgow before journeying on.
+Length: 14 miles, 22.4 kmLeaving the historic town of Linlithgow, the route takes you through some wonderfully rural countryside.
+The Fisherrow walk (or Fishers' Brae) gives you superb views and was used by wives of fishermen travelling between Bo'ness and Linlithgow to sell their catches.

 Length: 15.5 miles, 24.8 kmSouth Queensferry affords you superb views of all three of Scotland's famous Forth bridges; be sure to get out at sunset (or dawn if you’re keen) to capture them at their best.